canadyworkshop/googledrive/README.md

 # googledrive

-googledrive is a CLI utility to that can be used working with a Google Drive account from a scripting point of view.
+googledrive is a CLI utility that's aim is to be used with scripting.
+This differs from other Google Drive CLI utilities that primarily focus on providing file syncing.
-This differs from other projects as it's aim is not for end users to sync files but rather as a component in simple automations where a Google Drive is more appropriate than a Google Storage Bucket.

 # file list